118th ISS, 156th WG Builds Partnership Across the 54

 Members of the 118th Intelligence Support Squadron perform annual training at Muñiz Air National Guard Base in Carolina, Puerto Rico, July 8 thru August 2, 2024.
-Together, they solidified wartime skill sets and built partnerships with their counterparts from the 156th Wing.
-(U.S. Air National Guard video by Master Sgt Jeremy Cornelius, Tech.
+This stringer was captured and built to tell the story of how, together, they solidified wartime skill sets and built partnerships with their counterparts from the 156th Wing.
+(U.S. Air National Guard video by Master Sgt.
+Jeremy Cornelius, Tech.
 Sgt Anthony Agosti, Staff Sgt.
 Roberto Mercado, and Staff Sgt Yonette Martin)

 |Date Taken: